Azure-Samples/Hybrid-Golang-Samples/README.md

 ---
-topic: sample
+page_type: sample
 languages:
 - go
 products:
- - azure-sdks
+- azure
-services: Azure-Stack
-platforms: GO
-author: seyadava
+description: "These samples demonstrate how to create Virtual Machines using the Azure SDK for Go on Azure Stack."
+urlFragment: Hybrid-Compute-Go-Create-VM
 ---

 # Hybrid-Compute-GO-Create-VM